fanf2/kbd/README.md

 [Quarkwell]: https://www.myfonts.com/fonts/thetypeworks-com/quarkwell/
 [Routed Gothic]: https://webonastick.com/fonts/routed-gothic/

-What I have found works best is a combination of Routed Gothic, Routed Gothic Wide, and Open Gorton.
+What I found worked best for the WASD design was a combination of Routed Gothic, Routed Gothic Wide, and Open Gorton.

 ### typographical notes on legends

 These notes refer to the [beeb.svg](wasd/beeb.svg) WASD design file.

-CTRL, SHIFT, etc. are all Routed Gothic, except for ESCAPE and right CTRL which are Routed Gothic Narrow.
+CTRL, SHIFT, etc. are all Routed Gothic, except for ESCAPE and DELETE which are Routed Gothic Narrow.

 Most of the letters and digits are Routed Gothic Wide.
 A few letters are Routed Gothic (non-wide): `R` `S` `B`